rahil627/my-programming-stuff/langs/programming-languages.md

     - though, technically a fork of mruby..
   - the frameworks 'n libraries seem to be more web-dev-oriented, mostly thanks to Rails, the language's premier web framework.., but also Jekyll (used by GitHub Pages), Roda (*this one looks amazing...*), Hinami, Middlemen (this looks like a good step up from Jekyll), and more..
     - there are two particular frameworks that compile to machine language: DragonRuby and RubyMotion, for cross-platform game and apps, deploying to just about any device! :o It sounds like haxe's frameworks!
 Unfortunately, they are closed-source, giving it a more closed-off, isolated feeling, and they cost quite a chunk of money to try...
-      - rubymotion, unfortunately only compiles to linux
+      - rubymotion, unfortunately doesn't compile to windows (but it covers mobile and linux/mac)
         - **turbo native, seems to have taken it's place, porting ruby web apps (including rails!!) to ios/android**
   - **"Matsumoto describes the design of Ruby as being like a simple Lisp language at its core, with an object system like that of Smalltalk, blocks inspired by higher-order functions, and practical utility like that of Perl."**
+    - that's the best description of it, and precisely why i love it
   - aims to be natural, like English;
     - **also_uses_snake_case_convention** :o *finally*, someone gets it! although, maybe-i-like-this-better
-    - uses function-name? for functions that return true/false *neat!*
+    - uses 'some_function?' for functions that return true/false *neat!*
-  - *very very clean* syntax
+  - **makes meta-programing easy**
+    - in other languages, especially static ones, you must build a macro, which takes a bit of time to get used to, often in some other function or even class/file. in ruby, it can be as simple as one method or key-word
+      - the con: in Ruby it's simply too easy to make a mess.
+You can write bad code in any language, but, in Ruby, you can do it at ten times the productivity.
+Monkey patching, opening classes, metaprogramming, and even the vileness of eval all have their uses, but they can lure you into some sweaty situations just as rapidly.
+  - **_extremely_ clean syntax**
     - uses the last statement's expression in a function as the return value, thus saving a line; and oh you can easily write one-liner functions with Ruby! :o
     - can omit the '()' in function()
     - no need for 'var'
+  - **terse syntax**
+    - "It's terse without losing readability.
+Less typing, less time spent with IDEs and boilerplating classes, mucking around with function prototypes, etc. Ruby borrows enough from perl to have some of that "hack it out in a day" flavor without being quite as unreadable and esoteric as perl."
+  - **readable syntax**
+    - there are many ways to express, and one reason is for readability, even at the cost of performance
   - "Blocks are awesome.
 They're basically just closures, but the inline syntax is really powerful"
   - "This sort of block gives you that "I did something pretty cool in one line" feeling."
+  - **perfect for text-processing, hence it's use systems admin/dev-ops for scripting/automation**
   - seems to have a **_quirky_, more diverse, rad community vibe, similar to Haxe :), but perhaps more accessible and diverse, whereas Haxe attracts just game-makers**
-  - *very* object-oriented, even in the language itself! (maybe C# got that idea from here..), allowing you to even hack away at the language itself! you can even add methods to the main parent Object that everything inherits!! :o *everything is an object*
+  - smalltalk-like object implementation allows you to even hack away at the language itself! you can even add methods to the main parent Object that everything inherits!! :o *everything is an object*
     - Ruby even lets you add a method to a single specific instance of a class
   - Metaprogramming "so you can dynamically create / change / etc behaviors using anonymous methods, closures, etc." and also writing a DSL
     - https://www.randomhacks.net/2005/12/03/why-ruby-is-an-acceptable-lisp/
       - a great read comparing lisp to ruby
-    - "Ruby makes hard things easy (think meta-programming, functional programming, etc).
-Bad programmers overuse it all the time (just because you can use the tool, you do not always have to), and other programmers suffer."
+    - **"Ruby makes hard things easy (think meta-programming, functional programming, etc).
+Bad programmers overuse it all the time (just because you can use the tool, you do not always have to), and other programmers suffer."**
     - "Ruby's "metaprogramming" is something Java, C# and JS don't do well -- dynamically redefining things during runtime. **Everything in Ruby, including literals and operators, can be redefined during runtime, because everything is an object, and every message passed to any object can be redirected, filtered, transformed ad hoc.
 It's not just classes can be modified.
 Specific objects can be modified.
 Well-crafted Ruby code breaks things up into mixins that can be composed together.
 The closest comparison is one of Ruby's inspiration -- Smalltalk."**
   - Ruby 3 adds TypeProf, "a type analysis tool, which are the “first steps” towards a “future with static type checking, without type declaration, using abstract interpretation”"
   - Ruby 3, is 3x faster (was released just before 2021)